WhitewingedAsmodeus/scripts-salfree/README.md

 # scripts-salfree
-scripts i made and others made
+These are scripts either ive made or others have